 If you think pop superstar Beyonce has won the most Grammys ever, guess again.
 In fact, the musician doesn't even crack the Top 5.
-Neither does her husband, rapper Jay-Z, who leads the pack of nominees at this year's ceremony with 8 nominations.
+Neither does her husband, rapper Jay-Z, who is a 21-time Grammy winner.

 While Beyonce and Jay-Z have each won more than 20 of the music awards, several musicians have racked up more wins.

-Read on for a look at the ten artists who have won the most Grammys, according to the awards show website.
+Read on for a look at the 10 artists who have won the most Grammys, according to the awards show website.

 Georg Solti, 31